Cinnaminson High School: Athletics

 The Cinnaminson High School Pirates compete in the Patriot Division of the Burlington County Scholastic League (BCSL), which is comprised of public and private high schools covering Burlington, Mercer and Ocean counties in Central Jersey, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 634 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
-The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2022–2024.
+The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The first championship won by any of the school's athletic teams was in 1969 when the cross country team culminated a 12-1 meet record with a win at the Burlington County Scholastic League Cross Country Championship at Moorestown Memorial Field, with CHS runners placed 2nd, 3rd, 8th, 15th, and 18th to post the low score for the event.
-Head Coach Gene Campbell was later inducted into the CHS Athletics Hall of Fame.
+Head Coach Gene Campbell was later inducted into the CHS Athletics and the NJ State Coaches Association Hall of Fame.
 The team won the Group II state championship in 1989.

 The boys' basketball team captured the Group III state title in 1982, defeating Linden High School in the tournament final.

-The girls soccer team won the Group II state title in 1989 (as co-champion with Glen Rock High School), 1990 (vs. Mahwah High School) and 1991 (vs. West Morris Mendham High School) The 1990 team finished the season with a 20–2 record after winning the Group II title by defeating Mahwah with a 1–0 victory in the playoff finals.
+Under head coach Gene Campbell, the girls soccer team won the Group II state title in 1989 (as co-champion with Glen Rock High School) and 1990 (vs. Mahwah High School).
+In 1991, they repeated as state champions under new head coach Gloria Eleuteri (vs. West Morris Mendham High School).
+The 1990 team finished the season with a 20–2 record after winning the Group II title by defeating Mahwah with a 1–0 victory in the playoff finals.
 A 1–0 win against West Morris Mendham in the championship game gave the team their third consecutive title and a 22–2–1 record for the season.
 In 2002, the team won the South, Group II title over Woodstown High School, by a 2–0 score.

 The boys spring track team won the state championship in Group II in 1990.